R3. Analysis of Datasets & Registries Related to Complex Rehabilitation Technology (CRT)

 Dataset 5: UPMC Health Plan Claims Dataset (UPMC-HP) – The University of Pittsburgh Medical Center Health Plan (UPMC-HP) is a Managed Care Organization (MCO) within, but independent of, the UPMC Health System, which is an Accountable Care Organization (ACO) serving over 3.7 million lives throughout Pennsylvania and neighboring states.
 The HP offers several health insurance products including commercial plans as well as Medicare and Medicaid managed care plans.
 The Health Plan routinely collaborates with investigators to share and analyze claims data to investigate utilization and the effectiveness of various treatments and services.

-A second question being investigated: How long do wheelchairs last before they have to be replaced? and How much does each type of wheelchair cost (initially plus maintenance and repairs) over its lifetime?
-A proposed methodology has been discussed and future results will be reported.
+A second question investigated from Aim 3 includes: How long do wheelchairs last before they have to be replaced? and how much does each type of wheelchair cost (initially plus maintenance and repairs) over its lifetime?

 Dissemination Activities